Pontefract

-Pontefract is a historic market town in the Metropolitan Borough of Wakefield in West Yorkshire, England, east of Wakefield and south of Castleford.
-Historically part of the West Riding of Yorkshire, it is one of the towns in the City of Wakefield District and had a population of 30,881 at the 2011 Census.
+Pontefract is a historic market town in the City of Wakefield, a metropolitan district in West Yorkshire, England.
+It lies to the east of Wakefield and south of Castleford.
+Historically part of the West Riding of Yorkshire, it is one of the towns in the City of Wakefield district and had a population of 30,881 at the 2011 Census.

 Pontefract's motto is Post mortem patris pro filio, Latin for "After the death of the father, support the son", a reference to the town's Royalist sympathies in the English Civil War.
+Small villages and settlements in the immediate area include Stapleton.

 Etymology

-At the end of the 11th century, the modern township of Pontefract consisted of two distinct and separate localities known as Tanshelf and Kirkby.
-The 11th-century historian Orderic Vitalis recorded that, in 1069, William the Conqueror travelled across Yorkshire to put down an uprising which had sacked York, but that, upon his journey to the city, he discovered that the crossing of the River Aire at what is modern-day Pontefract had been blockaded by a group of local Anglo-Scandinavian insurgents, who had broken the bridge and held the opposite bank in force.
-Such a crossing point would have been important in the town's early days, providing access between Pontefract and other settlements to the north and east, such as York.
+At the end of the 11th century, the modern township of Pontefract consisted of two distinct localities, Tanshelf and Kirkby.
+The 11th-century historian Orderic Vitalis recorded that, in 1069, William the Conqueror travelled across Yorkshire to put down an uprising which had sacked York.

+On his journey to the town, he discovered that a crossing of the River Aire near what is modern-day Pontefract had been blockaded by local Anglo-Scandinavian insurgents, who had broken the bridge and held the opposite bank in force.
+Such a crossing point would have been important to the town, providing access to other settlements to the north and east, such as York.
 Historians believe that it is this historical event which gives the township of Pontefract its modern name.
-The name "Pontefract" originates from the Latin for "broken bridge", formed of the elements pons (bridge) and fractus (broken).
+The name "Pontefract" originates from the Latin pons for bridge and fractus meaning broken.
 Pontefract was not recorded in the 1086 Domesday Book, but it was noted as Pontefracto in 1090, four years after the Domesday survey.

 History

 Neolithic

-In 2007 a suspected extension of Ferrybridge Henge – a Neolithic henge – was discovered near Pontefract during a survey in preparation for the construction of a row of houses.
-Once the survey was complete, the construction continued.
+In 2007, an extension of Ferrybridge Henge – a Neolithic henge – was discovered near Pontefract during a survey in preparation for the construction of a row of houses.
+Once the survey was complete, construction continued.

 Roman

-The modern town is situated on an old Roman road (now the A639), described as the "Roman Ridge".
+The modern town is situated near an old Roman road (now the A639), described as the "Roman Ridge".
 This is believed to form part of an alternative route from Doncaster to York via Castleford and Tadcaster, as a diversion of the major Roman road Ermine Street, which may have been used to avoid having to cross the River Humber near North Ferriby during rough weather conditions over the Humber.

 Anglo-Scandinavian history

-The period of Yorkshire's history between the demise of the Viking king Eric Bloodaxe in 954 and the arrival of the Normans in 1068 is known as the Anglo-Scandinavian age.
-The modern township of Pontefract consisted of two Anglo-Scandinavian settlements, known as Tanshelf and Kirkby.
-In Yorkshire, place-name locations often contain the distinctive Danish '-by' i.e. Kirkby.
-And even today, the major streets in Pontefract are designated by the Danish word 'gate' e.g. Bailygate.
+The period of Yorkshire's history between the demise of the Viking king, Eric Bloodaxe, in 954 and the arrival of the Normans in 1068 is known as the Anglo-Scandinavian age.
+The modern township of Pontefract consisted of two Anglo-Scandinavian settlements, Tanshelf and Kirkby.
+In Yorkshire, place-name locations often contain the distinctive Danish '-by' i.e. Kirkby and today, the major streets in Pontefract are designated by the Danish word 'gate' e.g. Bailygate.